-The benefits are paid out by the responsible unemployment insurance fund directly to the person concerned.
+Unemployment insurance helps unemployed persons to bridge unemployment.
+Unemployment benefits provide those who are insured with adequate financial compensation for loss of earnings due to unemployment.
+The benefits are paid out by the responsible unemployment insurance fund to the person concerned.

 Who is insured?

-People who are in employment (employee) are usually obliged to make UB contributions and are therefore also insured against the financial consequences of unemployment.
-Employers deduct the UB contributions directly from the salary and pay them to the OASI compensation fund.
+People who are in employment (employees) are usually obliged to make unemployment benefit contributions and are therefore insured against the financial consequences of unemployment.
+Employers deduct the contributions directly from the employee’s salary and pay them to the OASI compensation fund.

-The law also stipulates that people who do not make contributions can nevertheless still be insured under certain circumstances (“people exempt from fulfilling the contribution period”).
+People who do not make contributions can nevertheless still be insured under certain circumstances (ʻpeople exempt from fulfilling the contribution periodʼ).

-Under the OASI law, self-employed people are not obliged to make contributions and are therefore not insured!
+Under the OASI law, self-employed people are not obliged to make contributions and are therefore not entitled to unemployment benefit.